DataDog/integrations-core/docs/developer/e2e.md

 You can select a particular build of the Agent to use with the `--agent`/`-a` option.
 Any Docker image is valid e.g. `datadog/agent:7.17.0`.

-A custom nightly build will be used by default, which is re-built on every commit to the [Datadog Agent repository](https://github.com/DataDog/datadog-agent).
+A custom nightly build will be used by default, which is re-built on every commit to the [Datadog Agent repository][datadog-agent].

 ### Integration version